manateelazycat/nox/README.md

 - `nox-php-server`: Language server for PHP, default is ```intelephense```, you can set with other value: ```php-language-server```

+- `nox-omni-sharp-path`: Language server path for OmniSharp, default is ```~/.emacs.d/.cache/omnisharp/server/v1.34.5/OmniSharp.exe```, you can set with other value.

 - `nox-python-server`: Language server for Python, default is ```mspyls```, you can set with other value: ```pyls```.

 If you choose ```mspyls```: